Consensual Intimate Relationship Policy Regarding Undergraduate Students

 Anyone who is in need of support, particularly those who are not in the position of power, and third parties who feel that they have been impacted by the existence of a prohibited intimate relationship should reach out to any of the individuals referenced in the disclosure section above.

 1This policy deals exclusively with consensual relationships.
-Allegations of non-consensual conduct will be handled under the University’s Policy against Sexual Harassment and Sexual Assault.
+Allegations of non-consensual conduct will be handled under the University’s Sexual Misconduct Policy (Interim).

 2This policy does not preclude individual departments or organizations within the university from designating student roles other than the aforementioned as being ones where an intimate relationship with an undergraduate would be deemed inappropriate and therefore should be disclosed and mitigated.